ZakariaBensaid/DeepFBSDEJSolvers/README.md

 ## Reference
+If you use our code in your research, please cite our paper as follows:
+@article{alasseur2023deep,
-If you use our code in your research, please cite our paper. [@article{alasseur2023deep, title={Deep Learning Algorithms for FBSDEs with Jumps: Applications to Option Pricing and a MFG Model for Smart Grids}, author={Alasseur, Clemence and Bensaid, Zakaria and Dumitrescu, Roxana and Warin, Xavier}, note={Preprint available November 2023}
+  title={Deep Learning Algorithms for FBSDEs with Jumps: Applications to Option Pricing and a MFG Model for Smart Grids}, author={Alasseur, Clemence and Bensaid, Zakaria and Dumitrescu, Roxana and Warin, Xavier}, note={Preprint November 2023}
-}]
+}

 ## Contact
-For questions or collaboration requests, please contact [Your Contact Information].
+For questions or collaboration requests, please contact the authors of the paper.

 ## Acknowledgments
 We would like to thank all contributors, funders, and supporters of this project.